sangster/bundix/guides/getting-started.md

    and `bundixEnv` will attempt to figure out the correct `platform` from that.

 In this example, we've also set `groups = ["default"]`.
-Our `Gemfile` included `minitest` in its `development` group.
+Our `Gemfile` included `test-unit`[^transitive] in its `development` group.
 We don't need to include development dependencies in our package, so this instructs Bundix to only build gems from the default group (`nokogiri`).
 If `groups` is unspecified, every gem will be included.

+[^transitive]: And its transitive dependency, `power_assert`.

 #### An example program